ietf-wg-masque/draft-ietf-masque-connect-ip-dns/draft-ietf-masque-connect-ip-dns.md

 Value:

-: 0x1ACE79EC (if this document is approved, the values defined above will be replaced by smaller ones before publication)
+: 0x1ACE79EC (if this document is approved, this value will be replaced by a smaller one before publication)

 Capsule Type: